clementmouchet/longhorn-js-client/README.md

 ## Demo

-A demo is accessible at [https://clementmouchet.github.io/longhorn-js-client](https://clementmouchet.github.io/longhorn-js-client)
+* A demo is accessible at [https://clementmouchet.github.io/longhorn-js-client](https://clementmouchet.github.io/longhorn-js-client) using GitHub gh-pages static deployment.

+* Another demo is running on Heroku: [https://longhorn-js-client.herokuapp.com](https://longhorn-js-client.herokuapp.com) using a Node Server.

-_using a build of Okapi Longhorn running on Heroku: [https://okapi-longhorn.herokuapp.com](https://okapi-longhorn.herokuapp.com)_
+* It's also accessible in a custom build of Okapi Longhorn running on Heroku: [https://okapi-longhorn.herokuapp.com](https://okapi-longhorn.herokuapp.com) using an embBedded Jetty Server.

+This demonstrates that the client can be deployed easily anywhere.

+_All clients are linked to the Longhorn API deployed [here](https://okapi-longhorn.herokuapp.com)_

 ## User Guide